sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7400 - excel-reference.md

 **Example configuration**

-See the [Advanced Sections nested table example](doc:sections-example-nested-table) topic for the SenseML configuration for this example.
+See the [Advanced sections nested table example](doc:sections-example-nested-table) topic for the SenseML configuration for this example.